djangsters/redis-tasks/docs/source/index.rst

     16:15:39 INFO    redis_tasks.worker: Worker iw-T460p.14152 [0e015d7a-79c7-42be-8b02-add7161c5951] started

-4. Using an ipython shell or whereever needed in your code, you can now enqueue this tasks to be executed by the worker at any time like this:
+4. In a separate terminal/shell you can now enqueue this tasks to be executed by the worker at any time like this:

 .. note:: Make sure that the python process is also started with the same ENV VARS as the worker process, see export calls in step 3.